-Mayor
+- Mayor

-Deputy Mayor
+- Deputy Mayor

-Sheriff
+- Sheriff

-Past Mayors (if currently elected Councillors)
+- Past Mayors (if currently elected Councillors)

+- 2 x Budget Signatories

+- 3 x volunteer members form the Charter Trustees

 The Civic Working Group can also invite other members to join a meeting where appropriate.
-The Chairman of the Civic Working Group will present their report at each meeting of the Charter Trustees, with the exception of the AGM, and will seek approval from the trust for any recommendations that they wish to put forward for consideration.
+The Chairman of the Civic Working Group will present their report at each meeting of the Charter Trustees, with the exception of the AGM, and will seek approval from the Trustees for any recommendations that they wish to put forward for consideration.